-Once the vessel is leaving the area of the VTS the subscription to traffic clearance messages should be removed by calling the removeSubscription interface of the traffic clearance service.

-This design intentionally does not require that the subscription be removed as there may be cases where the vessel frequents the VTS area and may need any traffic clearance messages that reflect changes in situation (see next section).
-It is recommended that the consumer of traffic clearance message be developed in a way that the time outside of a VTS area requiring a removal of subscription be is configurable to reflect the needs onboard.

 Traffic clearance initiated by VTS

-The specification describes an exceptional use case in which VTS needs to require changes to already submitted traffic clearances or to notify any incoming vessels that have current subscriptions to traffic clearance messages but no active clearances (see use case 6 in specification).
+The specification describes an exceptional use case in which VTS needs to require changes to already submitted traffic clearances see use case 6 in specification.

-In this case, a generic clearance message may be sent to all of subscribers of traffic clearance messages or to a subset as selected by VTS operators.
+In this case, a generic clearance message may be sent to all of the subscribers of traffic clearance messages or to a subset as selected by VTS operators.
 The messages will be sent to the vessels’ SECOM service endpoints as defined in the subscriptions.

-The messageStatus of the message in this case must be Required.

-In this case if a change to an existing traffic clearance, the gml:id of the clearance message in which the approval was sent must be set to the referenceMessageId of the message being sent.
-If no existing clearance needs to be changed the referenceMessageId must not be sent.
+The message should have two clearance messages with the first one denying the confirmed clearance requests and the second clearance message sent with messageStatus Required.

+This service cannot be used to send such information to vessels without an active subscription.
+Future services (e.g. VTS Information Service) may be used to broadcast such information to all vessels in the area.

 References